Denis2054/RAG-Driven-Generative-AI/README.md

 <details open>
   <summary><h2>Chapters</summary>

-This repo is continually updated and upgraded.
+**This repo is continually updated and upgraded.**
+📝 For details on updates and improvements, see the [Changelog](./CHANGELOG.md).
 🚩If you see anything that doesn't run as expected, raise an issue, and we'll work on it!

 ### Platforms
 You can run the notebooks directly from the table below: